samueltardieu/recoverjpeg/README.md

 On January 2010, Jan Funke added the recovermov(1) program to the package to recover lost movies.

+On April 2012, Samuel Tardieu added the -d option to recoverjpeg(1) to circumvent arbitrary limits set on the number of files per directory on certain limited filesystems.
+Also, support of compilation with clang(1) was added.

 Portability
 -----------
 recoverjpeg has been tested on: